raspberrypi/style-guide/README.md

 In large sections of quoted speech, leave the quotation mark at the end of each paragraph rather than omitting them, as per the Oxford Guide to Style.

+Do **not** use ampersands(&); always use 'and'.
+The exception might be in a print article for The MagPi, where space is at a premium.

 ## Titles of other works

 Titles of other works should be set in title case (first and last words take an initial capital, regardless of length of word or part of speech; all other words in the title **except** articles, prepositions of three or fewer letters and conjunctions of three or fewer letters, and the words *if, how* and *why* should also take an initial capital.)